-Ruby is one of the most beloved programming languages of the web era.
-In no small part due to the popularity of the Rails framework, it's not surprising that Ruby is extensively used for writing cron jobs.
+Ruby is one of the most beloved programming languages of the web era. so it's not surprising that it's used extensively for writing cron jobs.

-In this article, you’ll learn how to run any Ruby script as a cron job.
-We'll also explore some popular Ruby libraries that make it easier to run cron jobs.
+In this article you’ll learn how to run any Ruby script as a cron job.
+We'll also explore some popular Ruby libraries that make it easier to manage cron jobs or replace them with tools like Sidekiq that avoid some of the pitfalls of traditional cron jobs.

 Run a Ruby script as a cron job